Nevenall/sufficient-reason/System/Working Magick.md

   Once your *Effect* is clear enough that you can assemble a dice pool for your action, you'll roll and determine a *total* for reality to attempt to meet or beat with dice based on how radical and complex your *Effect* is.

   If reality's total fails to meet or beat the total for your effect, then your working will succeed.
 You may generate some Paradox from a successful effect, but if your effect fails you are gaurenteed to generate Paradox.

-## Effect

-  {this is more about effect and maybe effect dice? might be handy to have a chart for each sphere that breaks down what an effect die for that might be. }

 ## Spheres